langchain-ai/langchain-nextjs-template/app/ai_sdk/agent/README.md

 The first is we're defining our list of tools (in this case we're only using a single tool) and pulling in our prompt from the LangChain prompt hub.

-After that, we're passing our LLM, tools and prompt to the `createOpenAIToolsAgent` function, which will construct and return a runnable agent.
+After that, we're passing our LLM, tools and prompt to the `createToolCallingAgent` function, which will construct and return a runnable agent.
 This is then passed into the `AgentExecutor` class, which will handle the execution & streaming of our agent.

 Finally, we'll call `.streamEvents` and pass our streamed data back to the `stream` variable we defined above,